Scott Owens (poet): Themes

-Owens' poems treat a wide range of themes often expressed as dialectics, including faith and agnosticism, abuse and parenting, alienation and existentialism, loneliness and collaboration, entrapment and liberation, personal relationships and self-sufficiency, nightmares and reality, the disappearance of a rural American South characterized as both pastoral and violent, and the possibilities of redemption as his characters attempt to make sense of an often seemingly senseless world.
-His settings and imagery are familiar but often quirky, utilizing extended metaphors and juxtaposing the mundane with the transcendent in sometimes disturbing ways.
-His work is marked by diversity in tone, style and subject matter, at times nearly formal, at other times conversational and performance-based; at times political, at other times focused on nature; at times distraught about the state of humanity, but just as often optimistic and celebratory.
+Owens' poems feature a wide range of styles and themes often expressed as dialectics, including hope and despair, faith and agnosticism, abuse and parenting, alienation and existentialism, loneliness and collaboration, entrapment and liberation, personal relationships and self-sufficiency, nightmares and reality, the disappearance of a rural American South characterized as both pastoral and violent, and the possibilities of redemption, often found through relationships and expressed through something as small as a preposition, as his characters attempt to make sense of an often seemingly senseless world.
+His settings and imagery are familiar but often quirky, utilizing extended metaphors and juxtaposing the mundane with the transcendent in variously enlightening and disturbing ways.

+His work is marked by diversity in tone, style and subject matter, at times nearly formal, at other times conversational and performance-based; at times distraught about the state of humanity, but just as often optimistic and celebratory; and varying between personal, political, philosophical, and observational.
 He often re-envisions the lives of familiar historical and mythological characters and has created his own everyman figure named Norman.
-He cites deep imagism, confessionalism, and surrealism among his strongest influences. and lists Whitman, Frost, Stevens, Williams, Cummings, Plath, Sexton, Yannis Ritsos, Yehuda Amichai, CP Cavafy, George Seferis, Adrienne Rich, Galway Kinnell, and Tim Peeler as the poets who have had the greatest impact on his own work and thought.
-All of those influences can be seen in his book Counting the Ways where he utilizes Stevens' Objectivism and Eliot's Objective Correlative in a search for meaningful narratives by tracing the recurrence of particular images or motifs across personal, social, religious, historical, and literary contexts.
-His newest book, Sky Full of Stars and Dreaming consists of poems written mostly during the Covid-19 pandemic and which find hope and meaning in nature, love, family, work, and perspective.
-Like much of Owens' work the poems vary in form and voice, ranging from haiku to sonnets and prose poems.
+He has written two books for children, Worlds Enough, and Holding Holden, and collaborated with artists, Missy Cleveland and Fiely Matias; photographer, Clayton Joe Young; and poet, Pris Campbell.
+His later books, including An Augury of Birds, eventually, Sky Full of Stars and Dreaming, and Elemental, have tended more towards optimism and focused on nature.
+He cites deep imagism, confessionalism, and surrealism among his strongest influences.